 Step 4: Add the Italian seasoning and the kale and sauté until the kale is bright green and partially tender.

-Step 5: Add beans, cooked lentils, and broth and let simmer on medium-low for 20 minutes.
+Step 5: Add the remaining ingredients (the beans, cooked lentils, and broth) and let the soup simmer on medium-low for 20 minutes.

 Possible Dietary Restrictions?

-This Tuscan kale soup with white beans and lentils can easily be modified to fit a variety of special diets (without losing it’s deliciousness!):
+This Tuscan kale soup with white beans and lentils can easily be modified to fit a variety of dietary needs (without losing it’s deliciousness!):

 - To make this into a dairy free soup recipe, do not use the shredded parmesan for topping.
 Or substitute with a dairy-free cheese alternative that you like.